victorkp/grive2Docker/README.md

 # grive2Docker
 Docker Container for [grive2](https://github.com/vitalif/grive2).

-This container will be build automatically on docker hub every 1s of the month base on the master branch.
+This container will be built automatically on docker hub every 1s of the month base on the master branch.
 This will sync all Drive account's folders and files to a path specified

 # Installation